 This section requires the creation of substitute pool in order to reduce barriers to early achievers participation for low income providers and programs.
 It is assumed that the pool will be available to cover only those hours in which providers attend to early achievers requirements.
 According to US Census data on poverty by school district, 30 percent of the 5,700 providers statewide are in, or serve children in, low income neighborhoods.
-It is assumed that creating an early achievers substitute pool will require subsidized salaries for substitutes serving approximately half those providers, a total of 855 subsidized salaries (5,700 x .30 x .5 = 855) each year.
-It is assumed that each provider will request an average of 4 hours of substitute coverage per month in order to attend to early achiever requirements (professional development and training, curriculum and materials development, self-assessment, and parent meetings), for a total of 41,040 hours of substitute coverage per year (855 x 4 x 12 = 41,040).
+It is assumed that creating an early achievers substitute pool will require subsidized salaries for substitutes serving approximately half those providers, a total of 855 subsidized salaries $(5,700 \times .30 \times .5 = 855)$ each year.
+It is assumed that each provider will request an average of 4 hours of substitute coverage per month in order to attend to early achiever requirements (professional development and training, curriculum and materials development, self-assessment, and parent meetings), for a total of 41,040 hours of substitute coverage per year ($855 \times 4 \times 12 =$ 41,040).
 It is further assumed each substitute will be trained on the required 30 hour basic training at a rate of \$250 per training, with one training for every substitute position, a position being equal 1,560 hours of work per year.
-Under this assumption there are 26 positions (41,040 divided by 1,560 = 26) for a total training cost of \$6,500 (26 x \$250 = \$6,500).
+Under this assumption there are 26 positions (41,040 divided by 1,560 = 26) for a total training cost of $6,500 (26 \times 250 = 6,500)$.
 It is assumed each substitute position will pay for his or her own portable background check.
-Each substitute will be paid an hourly wage of \$15 -- somewhat higher than average for a family home child care provider in order to adequately incentivize substitute work and pay for benefits -- 75 percent of which will be subsidized by the state, at a cost of \$461,700 (41,040 x \$15 x .75 = \$461,700).
-The total yearly cost, including the cost of grant awards and training, is \$468,200 (\$461,700 + \$6,500 = \$468,200).
+Each substitute will be paid an hourly wage of \$15 -- somewhat higher than average for a family home child care provider in order to adequately incentivize substitute work and pay for benefits -- 75 percent of which will be subsidized by the state, at a cost of 461,700 (41,040 x $15 \times .75 = 461,700$).
+The total yearly cost, including the cost of grant awards and training, is 468,200 (461,700 + 6,500 = 468,200).
 These amounts reflect expected demand, but could be scaled and implemented on a first-come, first-served basis.

 -- Professional Service Contracts: \$200,000 in each of fiscal years 2016-21 for regional coordination including annual marketing, recruitment, training, and management of the 26 substitute positions described above, and for statewide contract coordination.
 Coordination will be ongoing after creation of the pool as substitutes leave and new ones enter.
 This will require contracting with 8 coordinators (4.0 FTE equivalent) comprised of one .5 FTE equivalent statewide coordinator and seven regional coordinators at .5 FTE each, at a cost of \$25,000 per contractor per year, or \$200,000 in each of fiscal years 2015-21 (8 x \$25,000 = \$200,000).
-It is assumed that regional coordination is necessary in order to locate, train, and manage providers in local communities who would be interested in substitute positions.
+It is assumed that regional coordination is necessary in order to locate, train, and m